Music education: Overview

 In primary schools in European countries, children often learn to play instruments such as keyboards or recorders, sing in small choirs, and learn about the elements of music and history of music.
 In countries such as India, the harmonium is used in schools, but instruments like keyboards and violin are also common.
 Students are normally taught basics of Indian Raga music.
 In primary and secondary schools, students may often have the opportunity to perform in some type of musical ensemble, such as a choir, orchestra, or school band: concert band, marching band, or jazz band.
 In some secondary schools, additional music classes may also be available.
 In junior high school or its equivalent, music usually continues to be a required part of the curriculum.

 At the university level, students in most arts and humanities programs receive academic credit for music courses such as music history, typically of Western art music, or music appreciation, which focuses on listening and learning about different musical styles.
 In addition, most North American and European universities offer music ensembles – such as choir, concert band, marching band, or orchestra – that are open to students from various fields of study.
 Most universities also offer degree programs in music education, certifying students as primary and secondary music educators.
-Advanced degrees such as the D.M.A. or the Ph.D can lead to university employment.
-These degrees are awarded upon completion of music theory, music history, technique classes, private instruction with a specific instrument, ensemble participation, and in depth observations of experienced educators.
+Advanced degrees such as the D.M.A. or the Ph.D. can lead to university employment.
+These degrees are awarded upon completion of music theory, music history, technique classes, private instruction with a specific instrument, ensemble participation, and in-depth observations of experienced educators.
 Music education departments in North American and European universities also support interdisciplinary research in such areas as music psychology, music education historiography, educational ethnomusicology, sociomusicology, and philosophy of education.

 The study of western art music is increasingly common in music education outside of North America and Europe, including Asian nations such as South Korea, Japan, and China.
 At the same time, Western universities and colleges are widening their curriculum to include music of outside the Western art music canon, including music of West Africa, of Indonesia (e.g. Gamelan music), Mexico (e.g., mariachi music), Zimbabwe (marimba music), as well as popular music.

 Music education also takes place in individualized, lifelong learning, and in community contexts.
 Both amateur and professional musicians typically take music lessons, short private sessions with an individual teacher.

 Instructional methodologies

 While instructional strategies are determined by the music teacher and the music curriculum in his or her area, many teachers rely heavily on one of many instructional methodologies that emerged in recent generations and developed rapidly during the latter half of the 20th century.
+These methodologies combine learning methods from traditional and contemporary educational theories to focus on active learning as they support student-led instruction with creative activities.